Hard-To-Name/Differential-Expression-Analysis/README.md

 ```

 ![transcript_count_length](img/transcript_count_length.png?raw=true)
-(Distribution of transcript count per gene on the left; Distribution of transcript lengths on the right)
+(Distribution of transcript count per gene for this step; Distribution of transcript lengths for the next step)

 * Plot Distribution of transcript lengths
 ```R